JuliaRobotics/DistributedFactorGraphs.jl/docs/src/BuildingGraphs.md

 Variables are added using IncrementalInference's `addVariable!` function.
 To create the variable, you provide the following parameters:
 - The graph the variable is being added to
 - The variable's label (e.g. :x1 or :a)
-- The variable type (which is a subtype of InferenceVariable)
+- The variable inference type (aka soft type), which is a subtype of InferenceVariable

+**Note**: Once variables are initialized to a specific soft type, all variable node data (solver data) must use that type.

 In addition, the following optional parameters are provided:
 - Additional labels for the variable (in DFG these are referred to as tags)